Tony363/opensource-final-project/README.md

   * Explored CKeditor for more interactive development on the web browser.
 Ditched that as its time consuming
   * Contact us messages can only been seen in database(message table)
   * Logout.php just session_start(), session_destroy() and print the logout message.
-  * we made post buffer table and user buffer table just for testing purpose
+  * We made post buffer table and user buffer table just for testing purpose
   * Login rendering of html and new post form is hard coded!
   * Userlist is rendering of html is hard coded
   * Entire new post is imported from includes/new_post_frame